Getting Better Results

 - Action items or next steps

-Specify What to Avoid
+Specify what to avoid

 - "Don't apologize excessively"